 - Prepare a leave-behind packet of information.
 Be area–specific when possible (this shows the direct impact of an issue on the people the lawmaker represents)

 - During the meeting

-- tell a story of how the issues has affected you, your practice, or patients in your care
+- Tell a story of how the issue has affected you, your practice, or patients in your care

 - Provide a clear "ask"—e.g., introduce a bill, support a piece of legislation, etc.